top of page

 The Sins Aren’t Just “Bad”—They’re Human

 Each of the Seven Deadly Sins corresponds to something essential and natural in the human psyche.
 Pride, for example, is an expression of self-worth—but it can twist into arrogance or defensiveness.
 Envy may be rooted in a desire for improvement—but left unchecked, it breeds resentment and self-contempt.
 Sloth often masks not laziness but overwhelm, depression, or a loss of hope.
 Gluttony and lust?
 These are distortions of natural desire—of the wish for fullness, connection, or comfort.
+When these patterns become destructive, they take on a truly sinful quality, reflecting the negative and harmful aspects traditionally associated with the seven deadly sins.

 These aren’t flaws to be ashamed of.
 They’re signals.
 They tell us where something inside is misaligned—where a hunger for recognition, love, rest, or joy has gone sideways.
 Instead of pushing these parts of ourselves away, we can turn toward them with curiosity.
 When we do, we often find not a monster—but a wound.